ZeroByteOrg/zsound/README.txt

 engine and API, and a basic tool set for creation of audio assets, or the ability to import audio from other existing ecosystems such as VGM, IMF, etc.

-Thus far, we have created ZSM, ZFX, and YMP formats:
+Thus far, we have created ZSM, ZFX, ZCM, and YMP formats:
 ZSM is a pre-generated stream of raw instructions for the YM2151, VERA PSG,
     and VERA PCM sound devicesintended to be played back as music.
 ZFX is a pair of sound effects data formats for FM and PSG sounds.
+ZCM is a stream of PCM sample data with a header describing the size/parameters.
 YMP is a block of the raw bytes of an FM instrument patch

 See the documentation for full descriptions of the data formats.